mahmud624683/32-bit-MIPS-Processor-without-pipelining/README.md

 Sw 101011 xxxxxx 00 0010
 Jump 100110 xxxxxx 00 0010
 Addi 101000 xxxxxx 00 0010

- Finally the students have to implement the following c-code whose equivalent assembly language is also given below.
+ Finally We have implement the following c-code whose equivalent assembly language is also given below.
 // c code - 01
 int a=0; // temporary variable 1